Ekiserrepe/stopme-hook/README.md

 Stop Me Hook is a simple idea for others to use to create more sophisticated and customizable hooks.

+**UPDATE:** A [Javascript Hook has been released](https://github.com/Ekiserrepe/stopme-hook/blob/main/stopme.ts).
+You can try it copying the code in the [JS Hooks Builder](https://jshooks-builder.xahau.network).

 ## Explanation